 What to visit near Tomar?

-If you want to explore more of this beautiful Portuguese region, then we suggest that you visit some of the places located less than 50 km away from Tomar.
+If you want to explore other beautiful locations (like the Convent of Christ) in this Portuguese region, then I suggest that you visit some of the places located less than 50 km away from Tomar.

 Located 45 km away from the historic centre of Tomar you’ll find Batalha Monastery.
 This is another amazing monument listed by UNESCO in 1983 as a World Heritage Site.

 This monastery was commissioned by the king as a way to thank Virgin Mary for the Portuguese victory over the Kingdom of Castile, at the Aljubarrota Battle (Batalha de Aljubarrota).
 Its construction took two centuries and had the Manueline Gothic as the main architectural style, used throughout the years.

 Finally, I recommend a visit to the wonderful Serras de Aire e Candeeiros Natural Park.
 This park, located 40 km away from Tomar, has a great natural beauty and enthrals those visiting it – discover its amazing landscape and beautiful caves!

 Where to sleep in the outskirts of Tomar?